Ras0105/StudySphere/README.md

 Then open the URL shown in the terminal (usually `http://127.0.0.1:8000`).

+> If a feature fails (e.g. database or email doesn't work), check that you replaced the placeholder values in `.env` with real ones — placeholders let the app start, but won't actually connect to anything.

 ## Troubleshooting

 - **"python is not recognized"** (Windows) → Python wasn't added to PATH during install.
 Reinstall Python and check that box, or use the full path to `python.exe`.
 - **"Permission denied" running setup_env.sh** (Mac/Linux) → Run `chmod +x setup_env.sh` first.
+- **App starts but a feature (login, database, email) doesn't work** → Open `.env` and check you replaced the placeholder values with real ones.
 - **Still stuck?** Delete the `envi` folder and re-run the setup script.